psalmfill/alx-higher_level_programming/0x02-python-import_modules/README.md

 5-variable_load.py - a program that imports the variable a from the file variable_load_5.py and prints its value. calculator_1.py - a program that imports all functions from the file calculator_1.py and handles basic operations.
 100-my_calculator.py - a program that imports all functions from the file calculator_1.py and handles basic operations.
+101-easy_print.py - a program that prints #pythoniscool, followed by a new line, in the standard output.